maveniverse/site-001/content/en/blog/cstamas/2025/03/life-of-maven-artifact.md

 {{% /alert %}}

-Since Maven 3.9 users may opt to use "split local repository" that solves most of the issues, and one is able to selectively delete accumulated artifacts: yes, you do want to delete installed ones from time to time, and probably remote snapshots as well.
-Luckily, "split local repository" keeps things in separated directories, and once can easily choose what to delete.
-OTOH, "split local repository" is not quite compatible with all the stuff present in (mostly legacy) bits of Maven 3 universe.
+Since Maven 3.9 users may opt to use "split local repository" that solves most of the above-mentioned issues, and allows one to selectively delete accumulated artifacts: yes, you do want to delete installed and remote snapshots from time to time.
+Luckily, "split local repository" keeps things in separated directories, and one can easily choose what to delete.
+But all this comes at a price: "split local repository" is not quite compatible with all the stuff present in (mostly legacy) bits of Maven 3 universe.
 Using "split local repository" is **warmly recommended, if possible**.
-If you cannot use "split local repository", you should follow advice from previous paragraph, and nuke your local repository regularly, unless you want to face "works for me" (or the opposite) conflicts with CI.
+If you cannot use it, you should follow advice from previous paragraphs, and nuke your local repository regularly, unless you want to face "works for me" (or the opposite) conflicts with CI or colleagues.

-Local repositories are, as name suggests "local" to host (workstation or CI) that runs Maven, and is usually on OS local (or maybe some mounted) filesystem.
+Local repositories are, as name suggests "local" to host (workstation or CI) that runs Maven, and is usually on OS local filesystem.

-Local repositories contains **cached** artifacts pulled from remote repositories, and **installed** artifacts that were built locally (on host the local repository belong to).
-Split local repositories keeps these physically separated, but non-split ones keeps them mixed.
+Local repositories contains **cached** artifacts pulled from remote repositories, and **installed** artifacts that were built locally (on the host).
+You can also `install-file` if you need an artifact present in local repository.
+Split local repositories keeps artifacts physically separated, while the default one keeps them mixed, all together.

 ## Project

-Project usually contains one or more subprojects, that contains **sources** that when built, will end up as **artifacts**.
-So, unlike above in remote and local repositories, here, we as starting point have no artifacts.
+Projects are usually versioned in some SCM and usually contain one or more subprojects, that again contain **sources** that when built, will end up as **artifacts**.
+So, unlike above, in remote and local repositories, here, we as starting point have no artifacts.
 Artifacts are materialized during build.

 Still, inter-project dependencies are expressed in very same manner as dependencies coming from remote repositories.
+And given they are "materialized during build", this has severe implications that sometimes offers surprises as well.

 ## Session

-The session contains projects that Maven effectively builds: usually or most commonly is same as "project" above, unless some "limiting" options are used like `-r`, `-rf` or `-N` and alike.
-It is important to keep this (not obvious) distinction, as even if checkout of the project contains certain module, if that module is not part of the Session, Maven treats it as "external" (to session).
+The session contains projects that Maven effectively builds: usually or most commonly is same as "Project" above, unless some "limiting" options are used like `-r`, `-rf` or `-N` and alike.
+It is important to keep this (not obvious) distinction, as even if checkout of the project contains certain module, if that module is not part of the Session, Maven treats it as "external" (to the session).

 ## Finding things